PayPalUpload/AnagramGen/README.md

 ----

 1. Input a text file containing a list of words.
-2. javac MainClass.java
+2. javac Main.java
-3. java MainClass file.txt
+3. java Main file.txt
 4. Output is shown in the console.